sehHeiden/poll_election_bavaria_2023/readme.md

 #### Data Preparation

 The evaluation is done in an [Elixir Livebook](election_bavaria.livemd).
-First exploration was done on a sub-sample of the dataset, which was recored until 09/10/23.
+First exploration was done on a sub-sample of the dataset, which was recored until Sep.
+10th 2023.
 About 12 days of full records.
 This dataset was used to fine tune the analysis.

 Filtering is down in three stages: